Welcome to today's edition of the Rush 24-7 podcast.

 We'll be talking to you throughout the broadcast today.

-They started last night, yesterday afternoon, even, in regards to the uh the the the this this massacre at Virginia Tech.
+They started last night, yesterday afternoon even, in regards to this massacre at Virginia Tech.

-And before anything was known, before any of the facts were known, is one of the reasons I didn't talk much about this yesterday is because it was all breaking at the time.
+And before anything was known, before any of the facts were known, it was one of the reasons I didn't talk much about this yesterday is because it was all breaking at the time.

 And had I echoed what I was seeing in the drive-by media yesterday, I would have been wrong in part.

-So, as I mentioned yesterday, sitting around uh and just waiting to gather all the information here.
+So, as I mentioned yesterday, sitting around and just waiting to gather all the information here.

-And it's it was it has been it has been utterly predictable, and it has been utterly fascinating at the same time to watch the drive-by media coverage of this of this massacre, this this uh some people are calling it a tragedy.
+And it has been utterly predictable, and it has been utterly fascinating at the same time to watch the drive-by media coverage of this massacre, this some people are calling it a tragedy.

 A tragedy was a tornado or a hurricane run you down.